wibus-wee/wlint/README.md

 Save the above configuration in the `alias.json` file in the **root directory** of the project, and then `wlint` will automatically scan the package list and install the right package according to the alias.

 Above is the example of `eslint-config-xxx`, and the `eslint-config-xxx` package is actually `@xxx/eslint-config-xxx` in npm.
 And actually wlint will install `@xxx/eslint-config-xxx` package.

+## Linting Config Auto Install

+wlint will automatically install the linter config package according to the linter config file.
+And you don't need to install the linter config package by yourself, wlint will analyze which package you need to install, and then install it automatically.

+If the package has alias, you should configure the alias in `config.json` file (see [Packages Alias](#packages-alias) section).

 ## Quickly linting